 #7) Research Together

 Let’s say that you get inquisitive about a topic and so does your child, but you don’t know the answer to a question your child asks you.
-Feel free to admit it when you don’t know the answer to a question.
+Don’t be afraid to admit when you don’t know the answer to a question.
 Your child will totally understand, and won’t look at you in a bad way if you don’t make it a big deal.

 The next step is to do the research together.
 This is a very valuable skill to teach your child.

-The point is that by teaching him how to find answers, he will feel very empowered and it will help to instill that love of learning.
+The point is that by teaching them how to find answers, they will feel very empowered and it will help to instill that love of learning.

 #8) Get into Nature